-An article published recently in the New York Times has added fuel to the open pollinated seeds (OP) vs hybrid seeds (F1) debate.
-Pitting George Ball of Burpee against Rob Johnston of Johnny’s Seeds, NYT writer Michael Tortorello paints defenders of heirloom seeds like Johnston as anti-science Luddites and corporate breeders like Ball as laughing giants hell-bent on destroying the mom and pop heirloom-only seed companies.
+An article published recently in the New York Times has added fuel to the open-pollinated seeds (OP) vs hybrid seeds (F1) debate.
+Pitting George Ball of Burpee against Rob Johnston of Johnny’s Seeds, NYT writer Michael Tortorello paints defenders of heirloom seeds like Johnston as anti-science Luddites and corporate breeders like Ball as laughing giants hell-bent on destroying the mom-and-pop heirloom-only seed companies.

 What’s the difference between OP seeds and F1 seeds?